 3. Reduced Stress

-When couples are satisfied with their relationship, in turn, they are in a better position to provide support and care for each other.
+When couples are satisfied with their relationship, they are in a better position to provide support and care for each other.

 Did you know that being in a healthy, committed relationship can extend your lifespan?

-In a study published PLoS Medicine, Brigham Young University professors Julianne Holt-Lunstad and Timothy Smith found that having adequate social connections can increase our longevity by 50 percent.
+In a study published in PLoS Medicine, Brigham Young University professors Julianne Holt-Lunstad and Timothy Smith found that having adequate social connections can increase our longevity by 50%.

 - Equivalent to alcoholism in severity